 Almost 20 percent of children worldwide suffer from eczema and eczema-like dry skin conditions, of whom 30 percent also have food allergies.

 The researchers found significant differences in the structure of skin from those with eczema and food allergies compared to those with eczema only, suggesting a key link between the two conditions.

-Most of those living with severe eczema and related skin conditions also suffer from food allergies.
-Even those who don’t have any confirmed food allergies may benefit from experimenting with an elimination diet to see whether some foods cause flare-ups.
+Most of those living with severe eczema and related skin conditions also suffer from common food allergies.
+Even those who don’t have any confirmed food allergies may benefit from experimenting with an elimination diet to see whether particular foods are eczema triggers.

-It’s important for those with chronic skin conditions to discover how their diet might impact their health and skincare.
-Although not everyone with eczema will react poorly to common allergens, it’s never a bad idea to test how you respond to certain foods.
-For example, the following popular foods are often associated with eczema:
+It’s important for those with chronic skin conditions to discover how specific foods might impact their health and skincare.
+Although not everyone with eczema flare-ups will react poorly to common allergens, it’s never a bad idea to perform allergy testing under the supervision of a dermatologist or healthcare provider to see how you respond to certain foods.
+For example, the following popular foods are often food triggers of atopic eczema: